nth-chile/gagesalzano2/_posts/2017-03-18-Google-Engage.md

 {{slide['startmobile']}}

-Google Engage is a partnership created by &hellip; Google, for agencies working in search marketing that use their products.
+Google Engage was a partnership created by&hellip;Google, for agencies working in search marketing that use their products.

 {{slide['end']}}